caido/documentation/src/reference/features/overview/filters.md

 :::

 ::: tip

-Caido provides default Presets for each new Project, but you can modify or update them if you wish to.
+- Caido provides default Presets for each new Project, but you can modify or update them if you wish to.
+- Expression shortcut syntax: `"Value"` is equal to `(req.raw.cont:"Value" OR resp.raw.cont:"Value")` - insert an arbitrary value within the double quotes.

 :::